Bringing an End to Abortion

-The more someone knows about abortion, the less likely they are to have or recommend one – which is why Abort73 puts so much energy into educating people about abortion.
-In the short run, education spares individual lives.
-In the long run, it can reform an entire culture.
+The more someone knows about abortion, the less likely they are to have or recommend one–which is why Abort73 puts so much energy into educating people about abortion.
+We'd love to see the law change, but minds have to change first.

 Change is possible, but it takes creativity to get past the baggage.

 There are two primary obstacles to making the case against abortion.
 The first is financial; the second is ideological.
 Whereas the abortion industry has a built in cash cow, abortion opponents must stretch their marketing dollar.
 Add to that the negative stereotypes that are often attached to "anti-choicers," and the task at hand becomes a challenging one.

 Simple ways to introduce those around you to Abort73.com.

 There are all sorts of ways for groups and individuals to help Abort73 expand our reach.
 The lists below are a good place to start.